 - 1. How does your understanding of worship compare with what was explained in this article? - 2.
 Meditate on Isaiah 28.9-13.
 What role does corporate worship fulfill in this process? - 3.
 Meditate on Romans 12.1, 2.
-How can singing and worship help to keep us in the presence of the Lord and His joy throughout the day?
+How can singing and worship help to keep us in the Presence of the Lord and His joy throughout the day?

-Next steps - Transformation: Celebration, inspection, preparation: Do these ideas define your own practice of worship?
+Next steps-Transformation: Celebration, inspection, preparation: Do these ideas define your own practice of worship?
 In which of these areas do you need to improve your worship of God?
-Share your thoughts with a Christian friend.
+How do you expect worship to transform your life this week?